rauc/rauc/docs/reference.rst

   key not exists, the bootchooser framework searches per default for ``/state`` or ``/aliases/state``.

+``max-bundle-download-size``
+  Defines the maximum downloadable bundle size in bytes, and thus must be a simple integer value (without unit) greater than zero.
+  It overwrites the compiled-in default value of 8 MiB.

 **[keyring] section**

 The ``keyring`` section refers to the trusted keyring used for signature